drfaustxx/gworkspace-telegram-admin/README.md

 ## Configuring the Google Workspace Admin in Telegram

 1. **Register your bot in Telegram:**
-   - Use @BotFather to register your bot and save its token to `config.py`.
+   - Use @BotFather to register your bot and save its token to `.env`.

 2. **Create a Google Sheet and access its API:**
    - Create a new Google Sheet.
    - Go to the Google Cloud Console and create a new project.
    - Enable the API for Google Sheets and Google Drive.
    - Create credentials to access the API and save a JSON file with the key to the `credentials/` directory.
-   - Put the filename obtained from Google into `config.py`.
+   - Put the filename obtained from Google into `.env`.

 3. **Set up Google Workspace API:**
    - Enable the Admin SDK API.
    - Create credentials, upload, and save a JSON file with the key to the `credentials/` directory.
-   - Put the filename obtained from Google into `config.py`.
+   - Put the filename obtained from Google into `.env`.

 4. **Using the Gmail API:**
    - Enable the Gmail API in the Google Cloud Console.